-The first meeting provided a high-level overview of the proposed two-year budget along with a detailed discussion of the capital improvement program.
-The second meeting focused on the operating and capital equipment sections of the proposed budget.
-The third and final meeting was left to address any open or pending items.
+The first meeting will provide a high-level overview of the proposed two-year budget along with a detailed discussion of the capital improvement program.
+The second meeting will be focused on the operating and capital equipment sections of the proposed budget.
+The third and final meeting will be left to address any open or pending items.